Post to the Job Board

 An identified workplace supervisor to the co-op student employee providing regular support, constructive feedback and reflection helping the student grow personally and professionally while engaging and effectively contributing within the workplace/role.

-Co-op work terms should provide a challenging, relevant and instructive experience.
+A Co-op work experience should provide a challenging, relevant and instructive experience.

-The assessment of students’ performance during a UBC co-op work term is based on evaluation from the workplace supervisor and on reflection assignments submitted by the student.
+The assessment of students’ performance during a UBC co-op work experience is based on evaluation from the workplace supervisor and on reflection assignments submitted by the student.

 Additionally, the Co-op Coordinators maintain contact with the student and employer to monitor progress on an on-going basis.

-Co-op work term experiences must be a minimum of 420 hours and 12 weeks in length.
+Co-op work experiences must be a minimum of 420 hours and 12 weeks in length.

 Positions typically start in January, May and September of each year.